josh-works/intermediaterubycom/index.md

 I'll start introducing resources like my [Intermediate Ruby Obstacle Course](https://github.com/josh-works/intermediate_ruby_obstacle_course) and [Pairing on Open Source Software: Bugfixing with Matt Swanson](https://intermediateruby.com/make-oss-contributions-part-0-introduction)

 Oh, and once you punch in your email address, I'll send you some questions.
-I promise it'll be worth your time, and it's efforless to unsubscribe.
-(I will in fact strongly request you unsubscribe, a few emails down the road.)
+I promise it'll be worth your time, and it's effortless to unsubscribe.